Mitläufer

 A Mitläufer (/de/, German for "fellow traveller"; plural Mitläufer, feminine Mitläuferin) is a person tied to or passively sympathising with certain social movements, often to those that are prevalent, controversial or radical.
 In English, the term was most commonly used after World War II, during the denazification hearings in West Germany, to refer to people who were not charged with Nazi crimes but whose involvement with the Nazi Party was considered so significant that they could not be exonerated for the crimes of the Nazi regime.

 Etymology

 The German word Mitläufer (literally "with-walker" or "one walking with") has been in common use since the 17th century.
 It means as much as "follower", more literally "tag-along", a person who gives in to peer pressure.
 A Mitläufer is one who is not convinced by the ideology of the group followed but merely offers no resistance, such as for lack of courage or for opportunism.

 The term is usually translated in English as "fellow traveller" or "hanger-on", but it is not equivalent to either.
-The German Wiktionary provides the English translation as "follower"; the English version defines it as "a passive follower".

 The German word Mitläufereffekt is derived from it.
 Mitläufereffekt, also called the Bandwagon-Effekt (bandwagon effect), refers to the effect a perceived success exerts on the willingness of individuals to join the expected success.
 For example, voters would like to be on the winning side and so prefer to choose the candidate that they expect will win.